alma-connect/techblog/_posts/2014-01-03-rails-pub-sub.markdown

 Subscribers::RegistrationMailer.attach_to('registration')
 {% endhighlight %}

 **Conclusion:** We have built a service which can be consumed as an API in internal project.
-We have built two jobs wrapping the API to be delayed to backgound workers.
+We have built two jobs wrapping the API to be delayed to background workers.
 Finally wired everything up using subscribers.

-# <a name="concluding-thoughts">Cocluding thoughts</a>
+# <a name="concluding-thoughts">Concluding thoughts</a>

 A simple pattern like pub/sub can help us write highly decoupled modules.
-These loosely coupeled modules can be composed together in variety of ways to create a flexible, robust and scalable application.
-These module can be upgraded without affecting the system if they adhere to a contract of event names and payload data.
-It can help us build a great application composed of loosely coupled, self contained modules.
+These loosely coupled modules can be composed together in variety of ways to create a flexible, robust and scalable application.
+These modules can be upgraded without affecting the system if they adhere to a contract of event names and payload data.

 If you liked today's article, keep looking for the next one.
-If you like the implmentation and would love to help in gemifying it, please get in touch at `rubish[dot]gupta[at]almaconnect[dot]com` or `tech[dot]team[at]almaconnect[dot]com`
+If you like the implementation and would love to help in gemifying it, please get in touch at `rubish[dot]gupta[at]almaconnect[dot]com` or `tech[dot]team[at]almaconnect[dot]com`